Setting Your Hot Water Heater Thermostat

 2. Remove the access panel on the water heater with a screwdriver.

-3. Carefully remove the insulation.
+3. Carefully take off the hot water tank's insulation.

 4. There may be an upper and a lower heating unit, in which case there will be two thermostats behind two panels.
+Both will need resetting.

-6. Replace insulation and access panel.
+6. Replace the insulation and access panel.

-7. Turn the circuit breaker on.
+7. Turn the hot water heater's circuit breaker on.